chriscors/Relias/README.md

 *Tech*:
 - React
-  - Next.js?
+  - Next.js
+    - No: Next provides a great set of features for larger apps, eg SSR, integrated routing.
+I don't expect to use routing in this app.
-  - Typescript?
+  - Typescript
+    - Yes: While maybe overkill, t will allow me to sharpen my TS skills and provide helpful autocomplete and type checking
-- MUI components
+- Material UI components
-- Tailwind
+- Tailwind CSS